-As the winter sets in and the temperatures turn cold, we hope you can warm your senses with the sweet memories of your holidays this year.
+It’s that time of the year again.
+The curtains are almost closing in on 2019.
+A perfect moment to reflect the year together with your family and friends.
 Did you go on safari or make another incredible trip in Africa?
 Then we invite you to share your BEST SAFARI PHOTO with us!
 How does it work?
-Send your most amazing safari photo to email@example.com.
-Note that it is not limited to Tanzania; the photo can be taken anywhere!
+Send your most amazing safari photo to firstname.lastname@example.org.
+This photo is not limited to Tanzania; it could have been taken anywhere!
 Indicate clearly your full names and contact details.
 Mention where and when the photo was taken.
 Tell us why this photo is so special to you (max.
 50 words).
-After the deadline we will make a preselection of the most remarkable pictures.
+After the deadline we will make a pre-selection of the most remarkable pictures.
 Our favorite ones will be shared on our Facebook page, where all our fans will be able to vote.
 The photo with the most votes wins.
 So do not forget to inform your family and friends!
-Prize The winner of the most stunning safari photo 2018 will receive his or her photo printed on canvas.
-So you can give it a special place and be able to
+Prize The winner of the most stunning safari photo 2019 will receive his or her photo printed on canvas.
+So you can give it a special

 The new year has started.
 Most likely you are already making travel plans for 2018 and hopefully Tanzania is on this list.
 But with so much to see and to do in this country, it can be a challenge to create the perfect itinerary.
 To make things a little easier for you, we have listed down eight of Tanzania’s most iconic and unmissable spots!
 1. Witness the dramatic river crossings of the Great Migration It is one of the world’s greatest wildlife spectacles.
 Thousands of thundering hooves passing the plains of Serengeti National Park.
 Anxious sounds from the wildebeest and zebras, waiting impatiently at the riverside for their moment to cross.
 The crossing of the Mara River in northern Serengeti is dramatic and unpredictable.
 Observing this natural event is a once-in-a-lifetime experience.
 Want to be sure that you are at the right spot at the right time?
 Check out our Wildebeest Migration Guide with the movement of the herd month by month, which will help you to work out wher